vStone/puppet-role/REFERENCE.md

 Type: Puppet Language

-Sanitizes Role::SearchNamespaces for use in `role`.

-a single map with namespace - separator entries.
+This function is used to sanitize user input and return a single map with namespace - separator entries.

 #### Examples